 More on pregnancy

-In 2018 Human Kinetics are publishing a book titled Pregnancy Fitness, keep an eye out for it!
+In February 2018 Human Kinetics are publishing a book titled Pregnancy Fitness, you can pre order it now!

 Also, check out Common medical conditions in athletes for more detail on nutrition, training while pregnant and the physiological changes your body goes through while pregnant.